xylicblue/ATML-PA3/task3/README.md

 ## Overview

 This task explores various **knowledge distillation** techniques to transfer knowledge from a larger teacher model (VGG-16/VGG-19) to a smaller student model (VGG-11) on CIFAR-100.
 The goal is to improve student performance by learning from teacher predictions rather than training independently.
+Additionally, **Grad-CAM visualizations** are used to compare attention patterns across different distillation methods.

 ---